kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 - If nfsd_debug.exe crashes or gets killed, the only safe way to run it again requires a reboot
 - LDAP support does not work yet
-- Attribute caching is to agressiv, making $ tail -f ... # not seeing new data.
+- Attribute caching is too aggressive, making $ tail -f ... # not seeing new data.
   Workaround: Use GNU tail'S $ tail --follow=name ... #
 - krb5p security with AES keys do not work against the linux server,